hmrc/trader-services-route-one-acceptance-tests/README.md

 **Note 1:** *You will need to ensure that you have a recent version of Chrome and/or Firefox installed for the later versions of the drivers to work reliably.*

 **Note 2** *These scripts use sudo to set the right permissions on the drivers so you will likely be prompted to enter your password.*

+***GOOD TO KNOW***
+If tests are quit/forced to stop part way it will cause issues as

+You will need to run the script again to trigger the teardown of agents stubs data (ie the @AfterClass to destroy user/planet)
+The test run will fail but if you run them again it will work